 This was only a quick overnight stop.
 Read this post for a comprehensive list of things to do in Trieste.

-Food Highlights: Mandarino gelato from Jazzin which tasted like I was eating an actual piece of fruit.
-Breakfast panini and hot chocolate so thick you have to eat it with a spoon from Il Pane Quotidiano.
+Food Highlights in Trieste: Mandarino gelato from Jazzin which tasted like I was eating an actual piece of fruit.
+Breakfast panini and hot chocolate that is so thick you have to eat it with a spoon from Il Pane Quotidiano.

 Where I Stayed: Forvm Boutique Hotel.
-I loved my stay in this unique boutique hotel located halfway between the train station and the Piazza Unita.
+I loved my stay in this unique boutique hotel that is located halfway between the train station and the Piazza Unita.
 It’s relatively new, the standard is great, there’s beautiful design and artwork and the staff were lovely.

 Zadar to Trieste: 3 hours 30 mins on the bus back to Zagreb followed by a few hours hanging out in the gorgeous cafe at the historic Esplanade Hotel, a former stop on the Orient Express.
 Then 7 hours on three trains with an overnight stay in Villach, Austria.
 Not as painful as it sounds.